 Friday, 8 June

 The poorly blackbird fledgling rushes to the door as I open the blind.
 I am so relieved to see him.
 It is a good day already.
 I put out grated apple and Harrisons but an older fledgling pecks at him, so I put the food between the pots where he can eat in peace.
 I see him through the day, sleeping by the fence near the shed and looking for food in the long grass where he seems to catch something.
 Sitting on the chair under the table, his wings don’t look so droopy.
 He drinks from the dish in the safe place under the table.
 He moves quickly around the garden today and I feel hopeful, but then, for the first time, I see him struggle to hop up to the flower bed.
 At dusk, after eating some grated apple, he doesn’t search the garden but goes straight to last night’s sleeping spot in the long grass.
 It is so quiet tonight, so peaceful.
 All the other birds are roosting.
 It seems colder too.

 Saturday, 9 June

 When I open the blind, I know.
 The feisty fledgling isn’t waiting between the flower pots.
 He isn’t running across the patio as I open the door.
 I go over to the long grass and there he is – lying on his side against the fence, eyes open but unseeing.
 Nature seems cruel.
 Not long ago, his mother was nurturing him.
 A short life and lonely death.
-I’m sad to see him gone but I’m relieved he is no longer suffering.
+I’m sad to see him gone, but I’m relieved he isn’t suffering now.
 He was beautiful.

 Image credit: David Brighten who recorded the short life of this beautiful young blackbird.
 Thank you.